UNOBRIDGELab/Design-Channels/README.md

 # Design-Channels Research Project

 This repository provides complementary files related to a research project on open source design.
+This work is based on the Theis work of Kevin Lumbard.
+The data used in this study was extracted using the Augur.

 Inquiries should be directed to Kevin Lumbard - klumbard@unomaha.edu